ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

 Creating and updating DNS records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``community.dns.hosttech_dns_record`` module allows to set, update and remove DNS records.
+The :ref:`community.dns.hosttech_dns_record module <ansible_collections.community.dns.hosttech_dns_record_module>` allows to set, update and remove DNS records.
 Setting and updating can be done as follows:

 .. code-block:: yaml+jinja